-Tell your IT Department which devices you need to have communicate with each other (see "Common Communications and Required Ports," below) and give them a copy of this section.
+Tell your IT Department which devices you need to have communicate with each other (computer with groov, or mobile devices with groov) and give them a copy of this section.
 Then follow their instructions to set up communication on your computers and mobile devices.
-(For help, see "Setting Up VPN Clients" on page 16.
-Note that two special cases require a VPN set up in a particular way; see "VPN Special Cases" on page 19.)
+(For help, see "Setting up VPN clients" on page 22.